axvr/Vivid-Legacy.vim/README.md

 Vivid's main goal is to become fully cross platform, so that it can work as expected on all systems and Vim derivatives, including Neovim and Windows.

-If you find any bugs or errors, please feel free to submit an issue as i cannot test ALIS on every possible system for problems.
-I would in the future like to add multi-language support to ALIS, help would be greatly appreciated, especially since Google Translate is not entirely accurate a lot of the time.
-For more information on contributing to ALIS see the [contributing document](https://github.com/axvr/Vivid.vim/blob/master/CONTRIBUTING.md) and ensure that you read and agree to the [Code of Conduct](https://github.com/axvr/Vivid.vim/blob/master/CODE_OF_CONDUCT.md).
+If you find any bugs or errors, please feel free to submit an issue as I cannot test Vivid on every possible system for problems.
+I would in the future like to add multi-language support to Vivid, help would be greatly appreciated, especially since Google Translate is not entirely accurate a lot of the time.
+For more information on contributing to Vivid see the [contributing document](https://github.com/axvr/Vivid.vim/blob/master/CONTRIBUTING.md) and ensure that you read and agree to the [Code of Conduct](https://github.com/axvr/Vivid.vim/blob/master/CODE_OF_CONDUCT.md).

 ## About